Booking an appointment

 Student Wellbeing Service – Daily Drop-In (term-time only)

 The Student Wellbeing Service runs a daily weekday drop-in during term-time for brief enquiries.
-Students will be seen on a first come, first served basis.
 Students will be able to speak to a Disability, Mental Health or Wellbeing Adviser.

 When: Monday to Friday, 12.00pm to 1.00pm